rishivgt/CEG2350-Exam2-Review/Exam2-Review.md

    chmod 755 script.sh
    ```
    - [x] Grants read, write, and execute permissions to all users
-   - [ ] Grants execute permission to everyone, but write permission only to the owner
+   - [correct] Grants execute permission to everyone, but write permission only to the owner
    - [ ] Deletes the file `script.sh`
    - [ ] Copies `script.sh` to another directory